wp-plugins/amr-users/readme.txt

 *  [Horde] (http://www.horde.org/kronolith/)

 == Changelog ==
+= Version 2.5.6 =
+*   Fixed bug where although corrected end date to (end date -1) - spec says all days ends on next day at 00:00:00 for single all days, it was not doing it for multi - days -resulting in an extra day
+*   Attempted to correct for ics generators that do not follow the all day logic as noted [here] (http://www.innerjoin.org/iCalendar/all-day-events.html).
+The php "WebCalendar" is at fault here too.
+Unfortunately one can only correct for single day all day events.
+For multi day, it is not possible to know whether a 2 day event was intended or not, or whether it is a correct implemnattion of the logic.
+Take it up with whoever is generating your ics file is this is a problem for you.
+*   Changed css tags slighty to offer hcalendar microformat support:
+*   - basically the fields that had come direct from the ics file were in the original uppercase (eg SUMMARY) however hcalendar says the classes should all be lowercase.
+*   - removed the duplication of some classes from <td> - they are on the <tr>.
+THis was breaking hcalendar.
+*   - The matching css file has been checked - if you had your own css, you may need to check whether you need an adjustment.
+*   - added url css tag for hcalendar support.

 = Version 2.5.5 =
 *   Fixed bug where check for ical all day, but single day (shows up as day1 start, day 2 end) caused a problem with other dall day, but multi day - we lost the end date!